ADWOA REY, OWNER/CHIEF STRATEGIST

 Adwoa served in several key roles on Capitol Hill, including Special Assistant to the Vice Chair of the House Democratic Caucus, Connecticut Congressman John Larson, the 5th ranking Democrat in the House of Representatives, where she coordinated outreach and provided policy and administrative support to the 231 Democratic members of the House of Representatives.
 Adwoa also served as a political fundraiser for federal, state, and local candidates.

 Adwoa earned her Bachelor of Arts degree in Political Science from Southern Connecticut State University and her Master of Arts degree in Religious Studies with a concentration in religion, ethics and public policy from Howard University School of Divinity.
-Adwoa holds amanagement certificate from Harvard Business School in Cambridge, Massachusetts.
+Adwoa holds a management certificate from Harvard Business School and has studied leadership and ethics at The John F. Kennedy School of Government.